KILTprotocol/kilt-workshop-101/claim.md

 );
 ```

+Don't run the code just yet; one more thing to add!

-## Code: create the `RequestForAttestation` object
+## Code: create a `RequestForAttestation`

-Now that you have your claim, you want to sign it and prepare it for the <span class="label-role attester">attester</span>.
+Once your claim will be built, you will want to sign it and prepare it for the <span class="label-role attester">attester</span>.
-To do so, let's build a `RequestForAttestation` object.
+To do so, let's build a `RequestForAttestation` object from your `Claim`.

 Append the following code to `2-claim.js`: